 - 2019 SEA Games Gold Medal 4×100 Mixed Relay

 - 2019 SEA Games Bronze Medal 4×400 Relay

 - 2017 National Open 100m & 400m Bronze Ilagan

 - 2017 Hong Kong Invite Silver 100m & Gold 200m

 - 2017 SEA Games Bronze & Philippine Record 4x100m Kuala Lumpur

 - 2014 ASEAN School Games Bronze 100m, Marikina

 SEA Games 2017

 From an early promising athlete and one of the youngest winners at the Palaro.
 Eloiza Luzon went onto UST.
-From there, she was stuck at 12.10 and 24.95 from 2014.
+From there, she was stuck at 12.10 and 24.95 in 2014.
 However, under American Coach Rohsaan Griffin, she took her times down to 11.99 (wind-aided) and 24.69 within a few months.